findmebyvinay/ecommerce_app/README.md

    - Core
    - Features
    - Widget
-   -Inside of Core it is divide into:
+   - Inside of Core it is divide into:
    - bloc
    - common
    - constants